malengab/GMM/README.md

 # Gaussian Mixture Models
-Gaussian mixture models, that is a function that can be written as a sum of Gaussian functions
+Gaussian mixture models, that is a function that can be written as a sum of Gaussian functions.

 Purpose: find the coefficients, variances and means of the underlying Gaussian functions given the superposed function

 Files: